-Australian Apprenticeships NT host bi-annual forums, covering information on the Australian Apprenticeships NT system and benefits.
+Australian Apprenticeship Support Network host bi-annual forums, covering information on the Australian Apprenticeship Support Network system and benefits.
 Visit here for more information on the bi-annual forums.

 Some organisations hire apprentices and trainees and place them with host employers.
 These organisations are called Group Training Organisations (GTOs).
 They operate across Australia with some specialising in particular industries, while others cover many.

 - paying wages, allowances, superannuation, workers compensation, sick/holiday pay and other employment benefits

 - managing the quality and continuity of training, both on and off the job